Guidelines

 Interferon α-2b

-Interferon α-2b (IFN-α2b) has been shown to decrease fibroblast proliferation, extracellular matrix production and collagen production by fibroblasts and improve the wound healing process from PD plaques in vitro [1126].
 Intralesional injections (5x10^6 units of IFN-α2b in 10 mL saline every 2 weeks over 12 weeks for a total of six injections) significantly improved penile curvature, plaque size and density, and pain compared to placebo.
-Additionally, penile blood flow parameters are benefited by IFN-α2b [1112,1127,1128].
+Additionally, penile blood flow parameters are benefited by IFN-α2b [911,922,923].
 Regardless of plaque location, IFN-α2b is an effective treatment option.
-Treatment with IFN-α2b provides a > 20% reduction in curvature in most men with PD, independent of plaque location [1129].
+Treatment with IFN-α2b provides a > 20% reduction in curvature in most men with PD, independent of plaque location [924].
 Given the mild adverse effects, which include sinusitis and flu-like symptoms, which can be effectively treated with NSAIDs before IFN-α2b injection, and the moderate strength of data available, IFN-α2b is currently recommended for treatment of stable-phase PD.

 Steroids, hyaluronic acid and botulinum toxin (botox)

-In the only single-blind, placebo-controlled study with intralesional administration of betamethasone, no statistically significant changes in penile deformity, penile plaque size, and penile pain during erection were reported [1130].
-Adverse effects include tissue atrophy, thinning of the skin and immunosuppression [1131].
-The effect of hyaluronic acid treatment in patients with PD was investigated in recent studies [1132-1135].
-In a non-randomised study, intralesional injection of hyaluronic acid was compared to intralesional verapamil in acute phase PD and significant improvement of pain, curvature and IIEF-15 was observed [1134].
-In a RCT, oral administration of hyaluronic acid combined with intralesional injection has been found superior to intralesional injection only and improvement of 7.8±3.9 degrees in curvature and reduction in plaque size of 3.0 mm was observed (LE:1b) [1135].
-As only a single study evaluated intralesional botox injections in men with PD, the Panel conclude that there is no robust evidence to support these treatments [1136].
+In the only single-blind, placebo-controlled study with intralesional administration of betamethasone, no statistically significant changes in penile deformity, penile plaque size, and penile pain during erection were reported [925].
+Adverse effects include tissue atrophy, thinning of the skin and immunosuppression [926].
+The effect of hyaluronic acid treatment in patients with PD was investigated in a non-randomised study; intralesional injection of hyaluronic acid was compared to intralesional verapamil in acute phase PD and significant improvement of pain, curvature and IIEF-15 were observed [927].
+In an RCT, oral administration of hyaluronic acid combined with intralesional injection was found to be superior to intralesional injection only and an improvement of 7.8±3.9 degrees in curvature and reduction in plaque size of 3.0 mm was observed [928].
+There is only a single study evaluating intralesional botox injections in men with PD; therefore, there is insufficient evidence to support this treatment in clinical practice [929].

 Platelet Rich Plasma (PRP)